-The higher protein, calcium, and calorie content of legume hays make them excellent for feeding to young horses; the extra protein, calcium and calories pose no danger to older horses, but you might find that if you feed your adult horse too much alfalfa, and you don’t give him enough exercise he’ll get fat (by the way, in case you didn’t know, this can be a problem in people, too).
+The higher protein, calcium, and calorie content of legume hays make them excellent for feeding to young horses, because young, growing horses, need extra calories and protein.
+The extra protein, calcium and calories pose absolutely no danger to older horses, but you might find that if you feed your adult horse too much alfalfa, and you don’t give him enough exercise he’ll get fat (by the way, in case you didn’t know, this too-many-calories and not-enough-exercise thing can be a problem in people, too).

 You can do a lot of things with the plants that make hay after you dry them.
 People will chop them up, and mix them with molasses (for example, “A&M” is alfalfa and molasses), steam press them into little cubes, or dice them finely and press them into pellets.
 All of these products can provide good nutrition for horses, and none of them are as bad as people try to make them out to be.

 The bottom line, when it comes to feeding hay?
 Feed a good quality hay (no dust, no mold, lots of green color).
-Feed it in proper amounts, and don’t let him get fat (make sure you can feel his ribs).
-If you do that, you’ll go a long way towards making sure that your horse is as healthy as, well, as healthy as a horse!
+Don’t worry too much about what kind of hay you’re feeding, because horses can do very well on all sorts of different hays.
+Feed hay in proper amounts, and don’t let your horse get fat (make sure you can feel his ribs).
+If you do those few simple things, you’ll go a long way towards making sure that your horse is as healthy as – well – as healthy as a horse!